webDevBig/golem-js-preview-program/tasks/1-run-a-task/FEEDBACK.md

 [

 Is JS SDK API intuitive and helps solve the tasks?
 If not, what would you change?
+Yes

 Have you encountered any errors in the golem-js lib?
 Provide the link(s) to the issue(s) in `golem-js` [repository](https://github.com/golemfactory/golem-js/issues) which you had reported.
+No

 What additional features would you add?
+Nothing
 ]

 #### General feedback: